LiamJCates/Programming-Notes/C++/Types&Values/PointersAndReferences.md

+restrict  A pointer qualified by restrict is initially the only means by which the object it points to can be accessed.
+Only C99 adds a new type qualifier called restrict.

 Arrays and Pointers
+Pointers share several characteristics with arrays.
+Pointers encode object location.
+Arrays encode the location and length of contiguous objects.
+At the slightest provocation, an array will decay into a pointer.
+A decayed array loses length information and converts to a pointer to the array’s first element.
+For example: int key_to_the_universe[]{ 3, 6, 9 };
+int* key_ptr = key_to_the_universe; // Points to 3

+After initialization, key_ptr points to the first element of key_to_the_universe.

 an array is a pointer to the first element in it.
 Should you need to access the second element via the expression myNumbers[1], you can also access the same using the pointer pointToNums with the syntax *(pointToNums